-- For more information, visit the Public Health website ph.lacounty.gov/Coronavirus or call 2-1-1 (which is available 24/7). - Please call your doctor for any questions about your health.
-If you need help finding a doctor, call 2-1-1.
+- For more information, visit the Public Health website ph.lacounty.gov/Coronavirus or call 2-1-1 (which is available 24/7). - Please call your health care provider for any questions related to your health.
+If you need help finding a health care provider, call 2-1-1.